 Blogging can help you to differentiate yourself from your competition

-Another compelling reason why it’s worth blogging on your photography website is that your blog content will help you to stand out from your competitors.
+Another reason why it’s worth blogging on your photography website is that your articles will help you to stand out from your competitors.
 People love working with people.
 You can use your blog to humanize your brand, show the real you and build an emotional connection with your target audience.

 Blog content is useful for sharing on social media